distributed-systems/playr-webservice/README.md

 - scenario: JSON encoded scenario

 The API returns an array with error messages.
-IF there are 0 messages everthing was ok!
+If there are 0 messages everthing was ok!

     {
         "messages": [